AleSua93/ToneGenerator/README.md

 # Tone Generator

-Pure tone signal generator for android devices.
+Signal generator for android devices.
+Can produce sine, square, and sawtooth waveforms between 20 Hz and 20 kHz.

 ## Getting Started